 With my eyes, I see architecture as poetry and architects as poets.

 Thus, behind every built building hides a story that shapes our time and society.
-I feel the need and see my passion in drawing and realizing such stories, which has led me to study architecture at the University of Applied Sciences in Stuttgart.
+I feel the need and see my passion in designing and realizing such stories.

 Context as a decisive key factor in design

 In addition to my studies, my architectural perspective is slowly developing.
 One of the first things I look for is the context of the surroundings, locality, region, history, and any other possible connections.
 It is important to me to create architecture that is tied to the place and functions perfectly at exactly this point so that another place would be unthinkable.